posluhnik/SilentHero/README.md

 How to launch this program:
-Simply download all the files into a folder with any name.
-Then, there are two ways to proceed:
+There are two ways to proceed:

 1\.
 Via the console: